arvigeus/AZ-204/Questions/Active Directory.md

 Answer: When licenses required for Conditional Access expire, the policies aren't automatically disabled or deleted.
 They remain active and can be viewed and deleted, but they can no longer be updated.

 ---

+Question: You are developing an application that uses Azure Active Directory for authentication.
+The application needs to authorize users based on their group membership in the organization.
+The application should receive this information in the user's token when they authenticate.
+How would you configure your application in Azure AD to achieve this?

+- [ ] Enable the `OAuth2AllowImplicitFlow` attribute in the application manifest.
+- [ ] Set the `requiredResourceAccess` attribute in the application manifest to include the group IDs.
+- [x] Configure the `groupMembershipClaims` attribute in the application manifest.
+- [ ] Add the group IDs to the `knownClientApplications` attribute in the application manifest.

+Answer: `groupMembershipClaims` is used to emit group claims in the token that the application receives when a user authenticates.
+The other options do not directly influence the emission of group claims in the token.

+---

+Question: You are developing an application that uses Azure Active Directory for authentication.
+The application needs to authorize users based on their group membership in the organization.
+However, due to the large number of groups in your organization, you want to limit the groups included in the user's token to only Security Groups.
+How would you configure the `groupMembershipClaims` attribute in your application's manifest in Azure AD to achieve this?

+- [ ] Set `groupMembershipClaims` to `All`
+- [ ] Set `groupMembershipClaims` to `None`
+- [x] Set `groupMembershipClaims` to `SecurityGroup`
+- [ ] Set `groupMembershipClaims` to `DirectoryRole`

+Answer: Set `groupMembershipClaims` to `SecurityGroup` will ensure that only Security Group memberships are included in the user's token.
+The other options either include too many groups ("All"), no groups ("None"), or a different type of group ("DirectoryRole").

+---

+Question: In the context of Azure Active Directory, which of the following statements correctly describes the difference between AppRoles and Groups?

+- [ ] AppRoles and Groups are both specific to an application and are removed when the application is removed.
+- [ ] AppRoles are specific to an Azure AD tenant, while Groups are specific to an application.
+- [x] AppRoles are specific to an application and are removed with the app registration, while Groups are tenant-specific and persist even after the app is removed.
+- [ ] Groups are removed with the app registration, while AppRoles are tenant-specific and persist even after the app is removed.

+Answer: AppRoles are specific to an application and are removed with the app registration, while Groups are tenant-specific and persist even after the app is removed.

+---